WaiBOP United is pleased to announce that Chad Coombes has signed with the franchise for the 2014/15 ASB Premiership season.

 Peter Arndell, WaiBOP Football Federation Chief Executive, says signing a player of Coombes’ ability is a statement of intent for WaiBOP United.
 “Chad has been a performer in the ASB Premiership for a long time now and his quality is without question,” says Arndell.
 “The fact that we have been able to attract another local lad back to the region is also important for our brand.
 With Aaron Scott coming home last season, followed by Chad, it’s now obvious that the best local players have a credible franchise to play for.
 They no longer have to leave the region.”

-Coombes has also represented New Zealand, playing for the All Whites against Mexico.
+Coombes has also represented New Zealand, playing for the All Whites against Mexico in 2010.

 Announcements on further player signings will follow soon.